digitoimistodude/air-light/README.md

 PHP_CodeSniffer needs to be installed under `/usr/local/bin/phpcs` with [WordPress-Coding-Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) for php-debuggers to work properly in gulp.
 If you don't want to use phpcs with gulp, you can disable it by commenting out or deleting line `gulp.watch(phpSrc, ['phpcs']);`.

+### Releasing a new version (staff only)

+Other than Dude staff should make pull requests, but the senior developers can push new versions directly.
+Whenever you have updates that are worthwile, commit them with clear commit messages and then do versioning.
+Every meaningful commit or bunch of commits that form a feature together make the version go up semantically 0.0.1.

+The tag-release cycle:

+1. Commit your changes
+2. Add a tag with `git tag -a x.x.x` commands
+3. Add description for a feature or just name it by version name x.x.x if the changes are small
+4. `git push -u origin HEAD && git push --tags` (or `p && git push --tags` if you use our term aliases)

+That's it, you released a new version!

 ### Notes